 Three Creative Nonprofit Fundraising Ideas

-Below are three of our favorite creative (and successful) nonprofit fundraising ideas along with some lessons you can learn from each one.
+Below are three of our favorite creative (and successful) nonprofit fundraising ideas along with some lessons you can learn and implement for your next campaign.

 1. A Man in a Cage!